chidiwilliams/3d-orbit-simulation/README.md

 ## Pending tasks

 - [ ] Increase sun brightness on mass increase
-- [ ] Detect sun-earth collision
-- [ ] Tilt scene background with controls
-- [ ] Change simulation speed with dat.gui control
 - [ ] Rotate the earth around correct axis
+- [ ] Switch camera to sun and earth